stefanoverna/graphql8/guides/schema/testing.md

 end
 ```

-This is an improvement because your behavior is not coupled to your GraphQL schema.
+This is an improvement because your behavior is not coupled to your GraphQL8 schema.
 Besides that, it's easier to test: you can simply unit test the calculation class.
 For example:

 ```ruby
 # spec/models/post/trending_spec.rb